Selling Medicare: The Definitive Guide

 Now that you are licensed, contracted, and certified, it’s time to create your Medicare Business Plan.
 This includes setting your production goals, developing a lead generation and client retention strategy, and leveraging the support available through your Medicare FMO.

-In the beginning, we recommend that you keep your day job and sell Medicare on the side.
-This removes unnecessary pressure and enables you to focus on building a sustainable business.
+Initially, we recommend keeping your day job and selling Medicare on the side.
+This will remove unnecessary pressure and enable you to focus on building a sustainable business.